Kingdom Watcher ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Books ] What's New? ] Blog ]

 You can have spiritual gifting and insight, but that does not mean God has set you in a position of governing authority.
 God gives gifts to men by His Spirit, but the governing offices are established by the Lord Jesus.
 We get into trouble when we mistake gifts for offices (John Bevere Thus Saith the Lord p.131).

 There is a difference between the gift of prophecy, and the ministry of a prophet.
 Being a prophet is a eldership ministry and a calling from God.
 A prophet is an elder called to speak the word of God.
-He is a spokesman for God.
-Whereas the gift of prophecy can be given to any believer as the Spirit wills, the ministry of the prophet is a calling on a person’s life.
+He/she is a spokesman for God.
+Whereas the gift of prophecy can be given to any believer as the Spirit wills, the ministry of the prophet is a calling on a person's life.
 It is this ministry that the church really needs.

 In practice, there will be a continuum of gifting.
 Some people will give an occasional prophecy (this is where most prophets begin).
 Others may prophesy more frequently.
 Some people who are appointed as elders may be just beginning in the prophetic.
 Others elders may have developed into a fuller prophetic ministry.
 The main goal is for all Christians to develop into their ministry.
 We should not constrain people by trying to put precise labels on them.
 They should be free to be what God has called and equipped them to be.